 My primary research interest is official development assistance, specifically those state institutions that handle donor countries’ aid and development policies.
 I am interested in two aspects of these institutions and their activities: first, how they frame and intervene in processes such as agricultural development, national security, and governance; and second, their own internal structures and external relations, and how these have changed over time as ideas about development, security, and foreign policy have changed.
 I currently hold an Insight Grant from the Social Sciences and Humanities Research Council of Canada (SSHRC) for a project titled Development, diplomacy, and expertise: Placing state bureaucratic labour in the CIDA-DFAIT merger.
 In this research I am examining the 2013 amalgamation of the Canadian International Development Agency (CIDA) and the Department of Foreign Affairs and International Trade (DFAIT) to form a new single department, now called Global Affairs Canada (GAC).
 I am pursuing several themes that have emerged from the ongoing merger of these two formerly independent state institutions: the organization and agency of expert labor within the state bureaucracy; the construction of a new institutional culture in the merged department; the role of gender in the production and use of policy expertise; the geographic complexity of a national state institution with global reach; and the way the Canadian merger compares with similar moves in other donor states.

 My past research has focused on similar themes, looking at, among other things, the geopolitics of food security, ideas about aid effectiveness, and the evolution of the US Agency for International Development (USAID).
 I have a more general interest in the geographies of state power and bureaucratic expertise, and am planning a project on the work of Oliver Baker, an American geographer who was instrumental as an agricultural expert in the US Department of Agriculture before and during the New Deal, a founder of the University of Maryland Department of Geography, and a president of the Association of American Geographers.
 This project has been stewing for a while, but is underway as I read through a series of articles Baker published in the 1920s and 1930s in Economic Geography on the regional geography of agriculture in North America.
 Finally, I am involved in a research cluster at the University of Windsor with colleagues in Creative Arts, History, and Political Science focused on the Windsor-Detroit border region.
-This project is just getting started, but I hope to have more on that in the coming months, particularly as I prepare to co-teach, with a colleague from the Department of History, a graduate course on the spatial history of the Windsor-Detroit border region.

 Below is an almost complete list of my publications.
 The older ones will slowly become available in their almost-final form through the Scholarship at Windsor portal at the University of Windsor’s Leddy Library.
 Many of these are behind paywalls when you click the links, but if you want any of the articles, please contact me and I can see about getting a copy to you.